petervanderdoes/AVH-Amazon/readme.txt

 == Changelog ==
 = Version 3.2 =
 * RFC: Widget: Ability to disable the randomization of items in a wishlist.
 * RFC: Widget: Ability to select the sort order of the wishlist.
-Options are Last Updated, Date Added, Price (only cheapest to most expensive is allowed by Amazon),
+Options are Last Updated, Date Added, Price (only cheapest to most expensive is allowed by Amazon) and Priority.
 * RFC: Removed line break tags in the wishlist widget after the image and caption.
 * RFC: Added Amazon.fr
 * Added caching.
 Wishlists and Items are cached for 23 hours to speed up the lookup process.